-There are tons of fun summer camp options in our area, no matter what your child is interested in—from traditional camps to STEM programs.
-If you're looking for budget-friendly options that won't break the bank, we’ve rounded up a slew of affordable day camps in Westchester.
+There are plenty of fun summer camp options in Westchester, from traditional day camps to STEM-focused programs to a variety of sports camps.
+But no matter your child's interests, camp can be a pricey proposition.
+If you're looking for especially budget-friendly options, we’ve rounded up a selection of the most affordable day camps in Westchester.

-For this list, that means a camp that’s $350 and under a week.
-Many of the camps featured offer half-day sessions as well as early-bird or sibling discounts.
-Plus, there are often options for financial aid and/or scholarships—and even if you don’t see the information listed, you can always ask to see if it’s a possibility.
+For this 2022 list, we've capped the cost at $375 per week.
+Many of these camps offer half-day sessions as well as early-bird or sibling discounts.
+Plus, there are often options for financial aid or scholarships.
+Even if you don’t see that information listed, you can always ask to see if it’s a possibility.

 A-Game Sports — New Rochelle

-Spend afternoons on Muscoot Farm meeting animals, crafting, and more!
+Spend summer afternoons on Muscoot Farm meeting animals, crafting, and more.
 Photo courtesy of the farm

 New Rochelle Racquet Club — New Rochelle